npeirson/arXiv-R/README.md

 #### Currently working on:
 - Favorites
 - Auto-update
-- Settings
+- Settings activity.
+This should be an activity.
-- Make articles accessible

 #### Remaining tasks:
 - Finish designing custom search dialog
 - Add sub-section filtering
 - "More articles" card
 - Make the actual widget, yo.
 You know, the whole reason you started this timesink in the first place.
-- Expand to all categories
+- Expand to all fields and categories (remember pdf thing)

 #### Additional features:
 If I have time...